spot_img

 However, if and whether that marriage bore any children, their whereabouts remain a mystery.

-But his Kenyan daughter Mwajuma is reported to have said that indeed her father had two children, both of who died on the same day in a car accident nearly 10 years ago.
+But his Kenyan daughter Mwajuma is reported to have said that indeed her father had two children who both died on the same day in a car accident nearly 10 years ago.

-This was collaborated by Mr George Karanja, a Kenyan born resident of Delaware who claims to have known the late Mmubango well.
+This was confirmed by Mr. George Karanja, a Kenyan-born resident of Delaware who claims to have known the late Mmubango well.

 Mr Karanja confirmed to the Nation that indeed Mr Mmubango had mentioned to him that he had kids in the US.